Apply for a License (Drivers 18+) in California

 - Temporary Resident Identification Card.

-* Learn more about applying for an SSN at the Social Security Administration’s Social Security number and card.
+* Learn more about applying for a SSN at the Social Security Administration's Social Security number website.

 Timing is a factor, too.
 If your BD/LP expires: